Normal Function

 Wolf-Hirschhorn syndrome

-Changes in the MSX1 gene are also associated with other abnormalities of mouth and tooth development.
+MSX1 gene variants (also called mutations) are associated with abnormalities of mouth and tooth development.
 For example, changes in this gene contribute to some cases of cleft lip and/or cleft palate in people who do not have Wolf-Hirschhorn syndrome.
-These genetic variations (polymorphisms) have been associated with isolated cleft lip and cleft palate in several different populations worldwide.
-MSX1 polymorphisms appear to be one of many genetic and environmental factors that play a role in oral clefting.
+These genetic variations have been associated with isolated cleft lip and cleft palate in several different populations worldwide.
+MSX1 gene variants appear to be one of many genetic and environmental factors that play a role in oral clefting.

-At least six MSX1 mutations are responsible for oligodontia, a condition in which multiple teeth fail to develop.
-Some individuals with MSX1 mutations have a combination of oligodontia and cleft lip and/or cleft palate.
-Mutations in the MSX1 gene likely reduce the amount of functional MSX1 protein within cells, which disrupts the early development of structures in the mouth.
+At least six MSX1 gene variants are responsible for oligodontia, a condition in which multiple teeth fail to develop.
+Some individuals with MSX1 gene variants have a combination of oligodontia and cleft lip and/or cleft palate.
+Variants in the MSX1 gene likely reduce the amount of functional MSX1 protein within cells, which disrupts the early development of structures in the mouth.

-Another mutation in the MSX1 gene has been found to cause Witkop syndrome (also known as tooth-and-nail syndrome) in one large family.
-This rare condition is characterized by a variable number of missing teeth and abnormalities of the fingernails and toenails.
-The MSX1 mutation responsible for Witkop syndrome, written as Ser202Ter or S202X, leads to the production of an abnormally short, nonfunctional version of the MSX1 protein.
+Another variant in the MSX1 gene has been found to cause Witkop syndrome (also known as tooth-and-nail syndrome).
+This rare condition is characterized by missing teeth and abnormalities of the fingernails and toenails.
+The MSX1 gene variant mutation responsible for Witkop syndrome leads to the production of an abnormally short, nonfunctional version of the MSX1 protein.
 A loss of this protein disrupts the formation of the teeth and nails during early development.

 Other Names for This Gene